 - A fecal occult blood test done every year

 - Flexible sigmoidoscopy every 5 years, along with a fecal occult blood test

 - Colonoscopy every 10 years

-- Go to the dentist every year for an exam and cleaning.
+- Go to the dentist once or twice every year for an exam and cleaning.
 Your dentist will evaluate if you have a need for more frequent visits.

-- Have an eye exam every 2 years, especially if you have vision problems or risk factors for glaucoma.
+- Have an eye exam at least every year if you have diabetes.

-- Get a flu shot every year.
+- You should get a flu shot each year.

 - Get a tetanus-diphtheria booster every 10 years.